Previous Next km/h

 speed zone where most fatalities occur in WA

-distance needed to stop the average family car
+45m distance to stop the average car travelling at 60km/h

 Crashing at speed

 It’s simple – the faster you travel, the less time you have to react to emergencies or to stop.
 And if you do crash, the faster you are travelling, even if within the speed limit, the greater the risk of injury to you and your passengers.

 The risk of being involved in a crash resulting in injury in a 60 km/h speed zone doubles with every 5 km/h increase in driving speed above the limit.
 This means travelling at 65 km/h in a 60 km/h speed zone doubles the chance of having a crash resulting in injury.
 Travelling at 70 km/h increases the chance of crashing by 4 times and travelling at 80 km/h increases this chance by 32 times.

 This is due to kinetic energy, which a person or object has while it is moving.
 This energy is gained during acceleration and lost during deceleration.
 In a collision, the energy is transferred to the other person or object, usually as sound, heat and deformation of objects, including the human occupants.

 With police and speed cameras ever present on our roads, it's like there's a cop in every car keeping constant eye on your speed.
 More police.
 More cameras.